RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 :::

 #### Description
-Creates a new image object for drawing
+Creates a new image object for drawing on the controller.
+You can create a canvas with a white or black background.

 #### Syntax
 ``controller_create_canvas()``
+``controller_create_canvas(color="white")``

 #### Parameters
 None